Balancing work and school is hard. Not sure how to do it all? From time management to staying healthy, we’ve got 7 ways to make your life saner.

 There’s no doubt that your priorities change when you’re a student.
-Getting a degree is very time consuming and many times life transforming.
+Getting a degree is very time-consuming and many times life-transforming.

 But if you want to stay sane, don’t let go of one of your biggest priorities – your family and friends.
 True, you might not be able to spend as much time with them as you used to, but make the time you do spend together count.
-Whenever possible, continue the activities you used to do before and make it consistent.
+Whenever possible, continue the activities you used to do before and make them consistent.

 But even if that’s not possible, always leave room in your schedule for them.
 They’ll keep you sane and happy through this time, and if you take care of your relationships, they’ll be there for you when you graduate, too.